 The Secretariat worked with Samoa’s government to help it prepare to negotiate with the International Seabed Authority (ISA).

-Samoa is a member of the Marine Protected Areas and Ocean Acidification Action Groups, championed by Seychelles and New Zealand respectively.
+Samoa is a member of the Commonwealth Clean Ocean Alliance and Marine Protected Areas Action Groups.

 Samoa is a member of the Regulatory and Supply Side Connectivity cluster of the Commonwealth Connectivity Agenda.
 The Connectivity Agenda is a platform for countries to exchange best practices and experiences to trade and investment and undertake domestic reform.